 How long are the workshops?

-Each workshop varies, but sessions can be customized in length to fit your schedule and needs.
-The New Dimensions instructor will contact you after registering for a workshop to finalize your attendance dates and times.
+Workshops are held between 10 a.m. and 3 p.m., but start and ends times can be customized to fit your schedule and needs.
+A minimum of three hours is required, although sessions can be longer if you’d prefer.
+You will be contacted by a New Dimensions instructor after registering for a workshop to finalize your attendance dates and times.

 Do the workshops include a tour?

 Yes, while the tour is different than a typical docent led tour, students will spend a portion of their time in the galleries looking at specific artworks.